Principal Research Fellowships

 If you have to move to take up the post at your host organisation, you can ask for £1,000.
 You'll need to justify this.

 You can also apply for Research Enrichment funding to increase the impact of your work through activities in public engagement, open research, and diversity and inclusion.

 If you’re awarded this fellowship

-If you're from outside the European Economic Area, you're guaranteed an endorsement of a Tier 1 (Exceptional Talent) visa application.
+If you’re from outside the UK, and your host organisation is in the UK, you're guaranteed an endorsement of a Tier 1 Global Talent visa application.

 What we don’t offer